UX-Society/Get-Started/started.md

         Edit your section under `[params."your section name]` and reference this content with `.Site.Params."sub section name"."content name"` in the html partial file

-Edit these files to change the website locally and they will be merged with the main branch when done.
-Tomt changes the actual content (text, images etc.), html changes the elements, and sass (css) changes the layout and appearance of those elements.
+Edit these files to change the website locally and they will be merged with the main branch when done. tomt changes the actual content (text, images etc.), html changes the elements, and sass (css) changes the layout and appearance of those elements.

 # Learning Web Dev